zapurva/zapurva.github.io/_portfolio/portfolio-1.md

 A novel synchronized, time-slotted and scalable communication protocol which avoids data packet collisions and ensures real-time connectivity between agents is proposed and implemented.
 This protocol can address changing communication graph topologies and temporary link breaks and additions.

+A video of one of our experiments can be found [here](https://youtu.be/LFCnua4CBsU).

 *Applications*: autonomous formation flight, search and rescue missions.

 This research was presented at [ECC 2016](http://zapurva.github.io/files/ECC16_presentation_AJ.pdf) and [CDC 2017](http://zapurva.github.io/files/CDC17_presentation_AJ.pdf).
 For technical details refer to [Paper 1](https://ieeexplore.ieee.org/abstract/document/7810609) and [Paper 2](https://ieeexplore.ieee.org/abstract/document/8263964).